Untangling Rhetoric, Pathos, and Aesthetics in Data Visualization: Challenging Neutrality: Emotion in Data Visualizations

-Recent research suggests that emotions influence understanding, transmission, and exploration of data~\cite{Wang2019}.
-From a cognitive science perspective, it is clear that emotions are directly linked to motivation or learning~\cite{Okabe-Miyamoto2022, TyngChaiM.2017Tioe, crossmann2007, MegaCarolina2014WMaG}.
+One method to bridge the gap between data and human understanding is infusing data with emotional elements.
+Emotions catalyze action, making abstract numbers feel personal and relevant~\cite{Heath2022}.
+The research of Scott and Paul Slovic~\cite{SlovicPaul2007IILa, Slovic2015a} supports this position: As ``numbers get larger and larger, we become insensitive; numbers fail to trigger the emotion or feeling necessary to motivate action.''~\cite{Slovic2015vestfjaell} Aristotle and Campbell acknowledged a difference between emotional and logical strategies but considered them complementing each other rather than opposing one another~\cite{KostelnickCharles2019Hvd:}.
+Recent research also suggests that emotions influence understanding, transmission, and exploration of data~\cite{Wang2019}.
+From a cognitive science perspective, it is evident that emotions are directly linked to motivation or learning~\cite{Okabe-Miyamoto2022, TyngChaiM.2017Tioe, crossmann2007, MegaCarolina2014WMaG}.
 Positive emotions influence motivation and self-regulation in ways that improve academic learning, whereas negative emotions can do the exact opposite~\cite{Okabe-Miyamoto2022, MegaCarolina2014WMaG}.
-In terms of emotional valence, people tend to pay more attention to emotions perceived as negative than positive~\cite{Avry2020, Zhao2022}.
-The negativity bias supports this assumption.
-It states that negative emotions attract more attention than positive ones, even in social media, and thus generate more engagement.
+Regarding emotional valence, people tend to pay more attention to emotions perceived as negative than positive~\cite{Avry2020, Zhao2022}.
+The negativity bias supports this assumption, stating that negative emotions attract more attention than positive ones, for example in social media, and thus generate more engagement.
 This is because the negative represents a potential threat---and the brain needs more cognitive resources to cope with threats~\cite{Zhao2022}.
-Wang et al. argue that creating emotions with the help of data visualizations facilitates the understanding of the visualized data, that they can support the recipients' comprehension process~\cite{Wang2019, steigenberger2015emotions}.
-For these reasons, the concept of pathos has the potential to become an important component of contemporary data visualizations because, as Kostelnick points out, "[d]esigners who understand this dimension of data design can deploy technology to make their displays more engaging, humane, and usable"~\cite{Kostelnick2016}.
-In this context, aesthetics captures the audience's interest and makes the data more accessible.
-Aesthetics contributes to the sense-making process and shapes expectations for effective and successful interactions with the environment~\cite{xenakis2015aesthetics}.
+Wang et al. argue that evoking emotions through data visualizations enhances data understanding, as emotions can aid the recipients' comprehension process~\cite{Wang2019, steigenberger2015emotions}.
+For these reasons, the concept of pathos has the potential to become an important component of contemporary data visualizations.
+As Kostelnick points out, ``[d]esigners who understand this dimension of data design can deploy technology to make their displays more engaging, humane, and usable.''~\cite{Kostelnick2016} Applying these techniques in the design process can improve emotional engagement.
+Building on aesthetics helps capture the audience's interest and makes data more accessible.
+As a result, these factors support the sense-making process and shape user expectations, leading to more effective interactions with the environment~\cite{xenakis2015aesthetics}.